Finance Courses in Dallas, TX with Degree Program Overviews

 Bachelor of Science in Finance

 This program offers a track in personal financial planning, which is registered with the Certified Financial Planner Board of Standards.
 Students who complete the finance program receive training that can prepare them to take the Certified Financial Planner or Chartered Financial Analyst (CFA) Level 1 examinations.
-Students also have the option of selecting a double major in finance and economics with an emphasis on chartered financial analysis.
+Students have the option of selecting a double major in finance and economics with an emphasis on chartered financial analysis.
+They can also select an optional specialization in corporate finance, personal financial planning, investment, real estate or insurance.
 Courses in the standard finance program include financial accounting, operations management and investment management.
 Students also select 20 credit hours of guided electives, which are typically chosen from a list of accounting, finance or economics courses.

 Master of Science in Finance

-Students in the finance master's program can enroll in the general finance curriculum or select an area of specialty in financial engineering and risk management, financial analysis and investment management.
-The investment management track is geared towards students who wish to become Chartered Financial Analysts and the financial engineering and risk management concentration is intended for those interested obtaining Financial Risk Manager certification.
+Students in the finance master's program can enroll in the general finance curriculum or select one of six concentrations.
+The investment management track is geared towards students who wish to become Chartered Financial Analysts and the financial management concentration is intended for those interested obtaining Financial Risk Manager certification.
 The financial analysis concentration prepares students for careers in a variety of specialties, such as corporate restructuring, investment banking and venture capitalism.
+Concentrations are also available in energy risk management, management of financial institutions and real estate.

 Master of Business Administration with a Concentration in Finance